 Bridge demolition requires closing a portion of I-94 in Detroit this weekend

-- MDOT is replacing the Cass Avenue overpass above I-94 in Detroit.
+- MDOT is removing the Beaubien Street overpass and Seminole Street pedestrian bridge above I-94 in Detroit.